mdkma/biometrics-exam-questions/README.md

 > Eigenface is PCA-based method with five steps.
 After finishing the first four stages, we obtain 9 eigenvectors with nonzero eigenvalues in the form of image.
 At the fifth step, the $k$ most principal components are selected abased on the ratio $\gamma$ of the eigenvalue sum of selected components to the total sum.
 Please decide the value of $k$ when the threshold of $\gamma$ is 85%.

+See: Lec5-24

+### 13-A3

+> What is PCA?
+Why can it be used for biometrics authentication?

+Principal Component Analysis can reduce the number of dimensions of a data set, so the image can be further processed or visualization.
+It is used to calculate the vectors which best represent this small region of image space.

+In biometrics, different types images should occupy different areas of the smaller region, so that we can identify a person by finding the nearest known vector in image space.

 ## Section C

 ### 16-C1

 > Power Law Function for contrast enhancement

 $\gamma < 1$ enhance contrast in dark regions